iamfaham/JobSync/SETUP_ENV.md

 - Copy the ID from Notion URL (32 characters, no dashes)
 - Database must be shared with your integration
-- Open database → Click `...` → Add connections → Select JobTracker
+- Open database → Click `...` → Add connections → Select JobSync

 **"OPENROUTER_API_KEY not found"**